• Skip to primary navigation

 Ingredients Notes

-• Minced Beef – lean minced beef, the best you can buy.
+• Minced Beef – I recommend using lean minced beef, the best you can buy.
+If you use a fatty mince, drain the fat off before adding the tomatoes.
 You can use lamb mince instead.

 • Tomatoes – tinned/canned diced tomatoes.
-Use plum tomatoes and break them up with a spoon once they’re in the pan.
-Some savoury mince recipes don’t add tomatoes, but I love using them as they make the mince red rather than brown, and adds another vegetable in to the recipe.
+Or, if using plum tomatoes, break them up with a spoon once they’re in the pan.
+Some savoury mince recipes don’t add tomatoes, but I love using them as they make the mince red rather than brown and adds another vegetable in to the recipe.

 • Herbs – I like to use dried oregano, however you can use dried rosemary or Italian seasoning instead.